Terradue/transpiler-mate/docs/index.md

 # Transpiler Mate

-A small and light yet poweful API + CLI to extract [Schema.org/SoftwareApplication](https://schema.org/SoftwareApplication) Metadata from an annotated [CWL](https://www.commonwl.org/) document and publish it as a Record on [Zenodo](https://zenodo.org/).
+A small and light yet poweful API + CLI to extract [Schema.org/SoftwareApplication](https://schema.org/SoftwareApplication) Metadata from an annotated [CWL](https://www.commonwl.org/) document and publish it as a Record on [Invenio RDM](https://inveniosoftware.org/products/rdm/).

 ## Pre-requisites

-You must own an authentication Token to pusblish on Zenodo, see how to create a [new Token](https://zenodo.org/account/settings/applications/tokens/new/).
+You must own an authentication Token to pusblish on Invenio, see how to create a [new Token](https://inveniordm.docs.cern.ch/reference/rest_api_index/).

 ## Installation